Bouni/kicad-jlcpcb-tools/README.md

 JLCPCB seems to need corrected rotation information. @matthewlai implemented that in his [JLCKicadTools](https://github.com/matthewlai/JLCKicadTools) and I adopted his work in this plugin as well.
 You can either have a local .csv file in `kicad-jlcpcb-tools/corrections/cpl_rotations_db.csv` and if that is not present, Matthews file is loaded from GitHub.

+## Icons

+This plugin makes use of a lot of icons from the excelent [Material Design Icons](https://materialdesignicons.com/)